 • There is also an excellent magazine that most of us read.
 It is “The AA News”, which is published monthly and is filled with helpful articles for the alcoholic who wants to get well and stay that way.
 It helps you to stay in the loop.
 They can also be found at the CSO.

 • The CSO also has CD’s available which include the book Alcoholics Anonymous and Twelve Steps and Twelve Traditions and others.

-• Take your spouse, other family members and interested friends to hear the stories of AA speakers and to share in the Fellowship of other AA families.
-Open meetings are listed in the Victorian CSO Meeting books and the “The AA News” and online at www.aavictoria.org.au
+• Take your spouse, other family members and interested friends to open meetings of AA to hear the stories of AA speakers and to share in the Fellowship of other AA families.
+Open meetings are listed in the Victorian CSO Meeting books and the “The AA News” and online at www.aavictoria.org.au.

 • Group Anniversaries, Dances, Weekends, Founders Day Celebrations, Mini Conventions and other social events are available for AA members and their families.

 • Often at these events, Al-Anon and Alateen meetings are held at the same time.